sassiwalid/Async_Algo_TimeLineView/README.md

 - **Real-time timestamp recording** during operation
 - **Visual demonstration** of stream concatenation

+### 🤝 **Zip Algorithm**

+- **Synchronous pairing** of events from both streams
+- Waits for both streams to have events before emitting pairs
+- Visual demonstration of coordinated data combining

+### 🔄 **CombineLatest Algorithm**

+- **Continuous combination** of most recent values from each stream
+- Real-time updates whenever any stream emits a new event
+- Visual demonstration of live state synchronization

 ### 🎨 **Modern Interface**
 - **Dark theme** with beautiful gradients
 - **Glassmorphism effects** with blur backgrounds